apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Aries Horoscope Today: November 12, 2023**
+**PM Update: Dipping into the 30s tonight.
+Sunday's a bit cooler than today.**

-You can read more about it [here](https://www.vogue.in/horoscope/product/aries-horoscope-today-november-12-2023/).
+You can read more about it [here](https://www.washingtonpost.com/weather/2023/11/11/weather-sunday-cooler/).

 ## Requirements
 - Python 3.8